hylee1rt/PROJECT1/index.md

 ### Linear Regression

-This model shows the linear relationship between number of rooms and the price of the house.
+This classic model shows the linear relationship between number of rooms and the price of the house.
 The k-fold cross validation gives us the average of the mean absolute errors of each fold.

 ```python
 from sklearn.linear_model import LinearRegression